The feast of the Blessed Trinity was introduced in the 9th century and was added to the general calendar of the Church in 1331 by Pope John XXII.

 Who is God?
 From tiny subatomic particles to the galactic expanses of the universe, all of creation cries out in splendor and majesty and glory.
 Believers and non-believers alike are captivated by the grandeur of it all.
 Some of those who gaze in awe wonder about its origin and its ability to sustain itself.
 Surely there must be a creator, and what a creator there must be!
 All creation proclaims the glory of God.
 But who is this God, the creator of all things?

-The first reading shows that God has revealed himself as one who desires an intimate relationship with people, who is willing to protect and guide them, who forgives their disloyalty time and again.
+The first reading shows that God has revealed himself as one who desires an intimate relationship with people, one who is willing to protect and guide them, one who forgives their disloyalty time and again.

 In the second reading, Paul gives us insight into the workings of the Holy Spirit.
 The Spirit leads us to become children of God, and as such, we become joined with Christ in his suffering and glory.

 And in the gospel reading, we learn that Christ has been given all the authority in heaven and on earth, and hear his promise to be with us until the end of time.

 All these are mere glimpses into the resplendent nature of our triune God, whose love for us is beyond human understanding.